Chapter 12 of the book, The Voyage of The Aegre, is about our short stay in Barbados – West Indies, from late December 1973 till early January 1974

 But he was always looking for something more interesting.
 Nearly thirty, he saw an advert in a yachting magazine for a Drascombe Longboat built by Honnor Marine in the UK.
 Relatively inexpensive and rugged.
 A vision came to him of sailing it via the French Canals to the Greek Islands.
 Unencumbered by other responsibilities and sailing experience, he ordered one, left his job in Melbourne and flew to the UK to take delivery.

 He called her Donna Elvira.
-Starting from Newhaven on England’s south coast in 1973, he sailed to Folkstone, then across the channel to Calais, and into the French Canals, and with the help of an aging outboard motor, to Marseilles, where he met Alain Bombard.
-After a few interuptions and a rethink of his plan, the Greek Islands idea was abandoned.
-Instead he sailed southwest along the northern coast of the Mediterranean to Gibralter and then on out into the Atlantic to Gran Canaria in the Canary Islands.
-Finally on November 7th 1973, he headed off for Barbados, 2,800 nm to the west-south-west.
-Coincidentally Julie and I had departed on The Aegre from Tenerife in the Canary Islands just one day before.
+Starting from Newhaven on England’s South Coast in 1973, he sailed to Folkstone, then across the channel to Calais, and into the French Canals.
+The with the help of an aging outboard motor, to Marseilles, where he met Alain Bombard.
+After a few interruptions and a rethink of his plan, the Greek Islands idea was abandoned, replaced by the West Indies.

 The ocean passage took him 59 days, and now here he was in Carlisle Bay, Barbados.